FAQ

 Q. What do you do when you’re not online?

-A. I enjoy barefoot jogging, Ultimate Frisbee, and drumming, but my favorite is trying new things or just hanging out with people.
-I also read dozens of books each year and stay involved with local churches about three or four times a week.
+A. I enjoy Ultimate Frisbee, playing music, and trying new things, but I love hanging out with my family, friends, and interesting people in general.
+I also read dozens of books each year and stay involved with local churches a couple times a week.

 Q. Is your dad a pastor?